lennartkerkvliet/statutes/internal-regulations.md

 ## Data Protection Officer

 The Bureau will appoint a Data Protection Officer (DPO) to oversee data protection practices.
 The DPO will ensure data is handled securely, especially for sensitive information like visa applications.
-The data protection officer will be responsible for overseeing the internal and external privacy policies and will write a yearly report on their activities and findings to the General Assembly.
+The DPO will be responsible for overseeing the internal and external privacy policies and will write a yearly report on their activities and findings to the General Assembly.